Helping you take on the cold months with the perfect vegan winter boots or snow options

 - Easier winter hikes

 - Warm throw-around shoes for winter

 Typically, they’re designed with comfort in mind and work well for more casual adventures.
-If you’re planning on covering longer distances or need something technical for the mountains, vegan hiking boots or mountaineering options might be better.
+If you’re planning on covering longer distances or need something technical for the mountains, vegan hiking boots or synthetic mountaineering options might be better.